geo-ant/blog/_posts/2025-06-15-rust-testability-and-non-send-types.md

 ```

 Now, we can write a nice test for `execute_thread`, since it depends
-on an interface rather than a concrete type.
+on an interface, rather than a concrete type.
 Isn't this basically just as
 good as testing `spawn_thread`?
 After all, `spawn_tread` only calls
 `execute_thread` with a `SystemAudio` instance, which we want to use in
 production anyways.
-Call me obsessive, but I'd argue this is not the same.
+Call me crazy, but I'll argue this is not good enough.

-To my mind, you should treat items under tests as black boxes as much as is
+To my mind, we should treat items under tests as black boxes as much as is
 feasible.
 Testing `execute_thread` as a substitute for `spawn_thread` relies
 on the knowledge that `spawn_thread` only calls `execute_thread` in a new
 thread.
-But from a testing point of view, that's an implementation detail you
+But from a testing point of view, that's an implementation detail we
-shouldn't care about, because you should be interested in making sure that
+shouldn't care about.
+We should instead be interested in making sure that
 `spawn_thread` does the right thing.
 This might seem overly pedantic, but
-imagine someone else editing your `spawn_thread` and sticking some more logic
+imagine someone else editing our `spawn_thread` and sticking some more logic
 in there.
-I'd want to have a test for `spawn_thread` that flags if something
+I personally would want to have a test for `spawn_thread` that flags if something
 unexpected happens, to catch errors higher up the chain.
 To my mind, this is
-the most important thing: it's not about getting a couple lines more test coverage,
+the most important thing.
+It's not about getting a couple lines more test coverage,
 but it's about testing the behavior of the things that are actually used... at
-_all_ levels of integration [^downstream-tests].
-I will also claim that putting
+_all_ levels of integration[^downstream-tests].
+I'll go one further and will also
-in the effort to make `spawn_thread` testable leads to a better design.
+claim that putting in the effort to make `spawn_thread` testable leads to a better design.

 # Advanced Dependency Inversion

 Don't get me wrong, _if_ it's possible to restrict our type to be `Send + 'static`,
 we should definitely do that and move it into the thread, like we initially
 intended.
-We just have to come to terms with the fact that we simply can't
+We just have to come to terms with the fact that we simply _can't
-do that in this scenario.
+do that_ in this scenario.
 To overcome this, we can take inspiration from
 the previous section.
 What we did there, was to create the `audio` instance
-in the thread itself, rather than move it into the thread.
+in the thread itself, rather than move it into the thread from the outside.

 Let's expand on this idea: rather than hardcode the creation of the `audio`
 instance in the thread itself, we create an API to inject some _code to create
 the instance for us_.
-This sounds more complicated than it is and
+This sounds more complicated than it is, and
 there are many ways to do that[^constructor].
 I like this one:

 ```rust